pdwaggoner/introstats/README.md

 # introstats
-An R Package (in process) to complement teaching introductory statistics courses; basic statistical functions and computation
+This repository includes complementary files for teaching introductory statistics courses.
+The idea is to offer a series of tests, code, and examples of basic statistical concepts, functions, and computation.
+The repository will be actively maintained with new files being added periodically.
+As always, feel free to reach out for more code, examples, or to chat more about a concept or to report bugs.
+Thanks!